longhuang318/SG-DQN/README.md

 # SG-DQN

 This repository contains the codes for our paper, which is in submission to RA-L and IROS 2021.
+"Robot Navigation in a Crowd by Integrating Deep Reinforcement Learning and Online Planning"

 ## Abstract